abap-ai/mcp/README.md

 - Prompts
 - Resources
-- Tools
+- Tools (incl. optional output schemas and task-augmented execution)
+- Tasks - long-running background work with client polling
+- Completions - autocomplete for prompt and resource-template arguments
+- DDIC-based schema generation plus a JSON schema builder and validator

 No SSE support --> no notifications and therefore no support of listChanged, subscribe and logging.\

 Not implemented:

 - Sampling - considered for the future, open an issue if you have a use case that would benefit from it
-- Completions - questionable from a performance point of view with ABAP
 - Elicitation - without SSE I see no proper way to implement this
 - Roots - likely irrelevant for ABAP
 - Further notifications not relevant without SSE: Cancellation, Ping, Progress, Logging